This policy was last updated on 19th November 2021.

 Do No Track Signals

-Generally, we do not currently respond to, or take any action with respect to web browser “do not track” signals or other mechanisms that provide consumers the ability to exercise choice regarding the collection of personal information about an individual’s online activities over time and across third party websites or online services.
+Generally, we do not currently respond to, or take any action with respect to web browser “do not track” signals or other mechanisms that provide individuals the ability to exercise choice regarding the collection of personal information about an individual’s online activities over time and across third party websites or online services.
 However, in some instances our third party service providers who integrate within our Services do honor Do Not Track signals.

 Consent for Advertising Cookies on Our Sites